In this article, we’ll take a look at the effects of emotional turmoil on the mind and body.

 - Focus on your senses.
 Identify something you can hear, such as a car passing outside your window, the songs of birds, or the ticking of the clock.
 Identify something you can feel, such as the ground beneath your feet or the mat beneath your back.
 Continue to recognize your sense.

 - Bring your attention back to your breath, and continue to do so until your body naturally comes to a place of rest and relaxation.

-Our final piece of advice is to help you get through emotional turmoil.
+Our final piece of advice when you’re feeling overwhelmed is to connect with a support group.
 Humans are social creatures, so we’re meant to work together to help each other.
 If whatever is happening in your life is making you feel overwhelmed, up and down, confused, or frightened, don’t hesitate to speak to a trusted friend or family member.